JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_3.md

 ### Plates

 Because Bayesian methods treat parameters as random variables, we would like to include them in the graphical model.
 One way to do this is to repeat all the iid observations explicitly and show the parameter only once.
-A better way is to use __plates__, in which repreaed quantities that are iid are put in a box
+A better way is to use __plates__, in which repeated quantities that are iid are put in a box

 ![](../img/lecture_3_16.png)